 |Barriers to entry||What are the barriers to entry for new competitors?
 The barriers to entry for exiting organizations in new markets.|

 Some organizations see initiating contextual research as a way to engage stakeholders during the strategic planning cycle.
 Serious Insights believes organizations should plan at the speed of change, not around arbitrary expiration dates.
 That means the context becomes the trigger.
 When something changes, the organization as a whole should sense that change and be prepared to engage in strategic dialog about its implications, and whatever action may be required to keep the organization in a strong competitive position.
-So rather than the planning process triggering the research, in our approach, the on-going engagement with the research triggers periodic strategic reviews that either reinforce current position or suggest the need for modifications.
+So rather than the planning process triggering the research, in our approach, the on-going engagement with the research triggers periodic strategic reviews that either reinforce current positions or suggest the need for modifications.